azeez-abp/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody  add execute permision for all scritp 7 8 9  changing the mod of hello 10-mirror-permission copy the hello permission to olleh
+7-everybody  add execute permision for all scritp 7 8 9  changing the mod of hello 10-mirror-permission copy the hello permission to olleh 11-directory-permission change the subdiretory permission 12-directory-permission create diretory and put permission on it 13change_group Change group of hello file from hello to school with  chgrp school hello